-Planning Commission normally meets the 3rd Monday of each month.
+The Planning Commission normally meets the 3rd Monday of each month.

-Please join us for the next Topeka Planning Commission meeting on Monday, February 19, 2018, 6pm at the Municipal Building, 214 SE 8th Street, 2nd floor Council Chambers.
+Please join us for the next Topeka Planning Commission meeting on Monday, June 25, 2018, 6pm at the Municipal Building, 214 SE 8th Street, 2nd floor Council Chambers.
 (Televised)

 City of Topeka Planning Department Visual Appeal Survey

 The Topeka Planning Department is undertaking a comprehensive update to the City’s sign code and commercial building standards.
 A recent public survey resulted in over 1,060 responses.
 See the results of the survey and Learn more about the survey and Visual Code Update